omar-a-007/CS100-OfflineLibrary/README.md

  The inputs and outputs will depend on where in the program the user is.
  * Initially, the user will be promopted to login.
 The inputs will be the username and password, the output whether login was successful.
  * Following succesful login, users will be presented a menu from which they will be able to access (view) their catalog or modify (add/edit/remove) entries within their catalog.
+ * * Inputs for members will include: borrow/return books as well as searching for books.
+For administrators: edit information of members and books.
+ * * The system will also output the information of members and books.

  ### Design Patterns
 **Composite**: The composite design pattern will be used for system management.
 For example, after creating an administrator class, it can access catetory or books directly.
 The administrator class will be able to edit category objects from itself.
 Basically, the design pattern can help create a class which can be used to build hierarchy of objects in the database of library.
 After that, it will be more convenient to track the data.